acenet-arc/cloud_from_a_to_z/_episodes/03-day1-creating-a-keypair.md

 The `pwd` command's output is the **present working directory**.
 In this case `/home/cgeroux`.
 This is known as a **home directory** where settings, files and programs for the user `cgeroux` are kept.
 The string `/home/cgeroux` is known as a path which indicates a specific file or directory within a file system.
 File systems have a tree like structure, starting at the root of the file system (`/`) and branching out from there.
 Each new directory creates a new branch in the file system.
 Directories are seperated in a path by forward slashes, `/` so that a directory inside another one can be represented like `/home` in this case, the `home` directory is inside the root directory `/`.
 Adding another directory in depth to the path we have `/home/cgeroux` which is a directory inside the `home` directory.

-There are common file system layouts within most Linux systems the below figure shows an overview of some of the more relevant directories within a linux file system for this course.
+There is a common file system layout across most Linux systems.
+The below figure shows an overview of some of the more relevant directories within a Linux file system for this lesson, however there are more directories than are shown here.

 ![file system](../fig/filesystem-truncated.svg)